surbhisonkiya/introsde-2017-assignment-3-client/README.md

     Client github repository: https://github.com/surbhisonkiya/introsde-2017-assignment-2-client.git

     2. In the terminal, navigate to the path where you have cloned the repository on your local machine.
+Go inside 'src' folder.

     3. Execute below command in the terminal -

       wsimport -keep https://studentactivity.herokuapp.com/ws/people?wsdl

-     4. Execute below command in the terminal -
+     4. Navigate out of 'src' folder and Execute below command in the terminal -

      ant execute.client